Governors

 Become a School Governor

-You can make a positive difference to the lives of young people in your local community by becoming a School Governor and helping to drive school improvement.
-A school’s Local Governing Body plays an important role in a school’s success, working together as a team to support and challenge senior school leadership and guiding their strategic direction.
+Becoming a School Governor can have a positive impact on the young people in your local community and help to drive school improvement.
+A LGB plays an integral role in a school’s success; working together with senior school leadership and guiding their strategic direction.

 This could include: